Vinnie Pasquantino Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies' 5.18 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to allow 77 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Rockies pitchers combine to allow 78 total home runs at a rate of 1.3 per game (fourth-most in the league).

-- Gomber gets the start for the Rockies, his 12th of the season.
-He is 4-4 with a 7.00 ERA and 34 strikeouts through 54 2/3 innings pitched.
+- Freeland gets the start for the Rockies, his 13th of the season.
+He is 4-6 with a 4.22 ERA and 43 strikeouts in 64 2/3 innings pitched.

-- In his most recent time out on Sunday, the left-hander threw four innings against the New York Mets, allowing six earned runs while surrendering eight hits.
+- The lefty last appeared on Wednesday against the Arizona Diamondbacks, when he tossed 5 2/3 innings, allowing five earned runs while giving up six hits.

-- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.